Frequently Asked Questions – Dance Program:

 Q. Are there other performance opportunities throughout the year?

 A. Yes, there are various performance opportunities throughout the dance season.
 Last year, IPAC dancers participated in a dance team clinic and performance at the Xcel Energy Center in Saint Paul for the Minnesota Swarm.
 IPAC also provides dancers the opportunity to be a part of various dance conventions and parades!
 All of these opportunities are optional for dancers.
-If your child is looking for a more troupe-oriented class with more performance and competition opportunities, we do offer Performance Troupe.
+If your child is looking for a more company-oriented class with more performance and competition opportunities, we do offer Performance Company.

 Q. What should I do if I have another question and/or concern that is not listed on this page?